patrickenfuego/FFEncoder/README.md

 ### MacOS

-For Mac users, the easiest way to install ffmpeg is through the [Homebrew](https://brew.sh/) package manager:
+The easiest way to install ffmpeg is through the [Homebrew](https://brew.sh/) package manager:

 > `brew install ffmpeg`